U.S. coronavirus crisis takes a sharp political turn

 Amplifying a theme that his supporters have trumpeted this week in street protests at the state capitals of Lansing, St. Paul, and Richmond, Trump issued a series of matching Twitter posts touting the slogans: "LIBERATE MICHIGAN!"
 "LIBERATE MINNESOTA!" and "LIBERATE VIRGINIA!"
 Michigan has become a particular focus of agitation to relax social-distancing rules that rank among the strictest in the nation after Governor Gretchen Whitmer, widely seen as a potential running mate for presumed Democratic presidential candidate Joe Biden, extended them through the end of April.

+The flare-up in political sparring came as the number of known coronavirus infections in the United States surpassed 700,000, the most of any country.
+At the same time, the tally of lives lost from COVID-19, the highly contagious lung disease caused by the virus, has soared to more than 35,000.
+New York state accounts for nearly half those deaths.
+While the death toll continued to climb, the rate of hospitalizations and other indicators have been leveling off, a sign that drastic social-distancing restrictions imposed in 42 of the 50 U.S. states were working to curtail the outbreak.

+Stay-at-home orders and the closure of non-essential businesses have also strangled U.S. commerce, triggering millions of layoffs and forecasts that America is headed for its deepest recession since the economic collapse of the 1930s.
+The result has been mounting pressure to ease the shutdowns, leading to clashes between Trump, who had touted the strength of the U.S. economy as the best case for his re-election in November, and governors in hard-hit states who warned against lifting restrictions too quickly.

-Trump, who played down the coronavirus threat in the early stages, had pressed earlier to restart idled businesses as soon as May 1, declaring "total" authority to do so while branding governors who resisted his approach as "mutineers."
-In the end, he acknowledged it was up to the governors to decide when and how to relax the stay-at-home orders they themselves had imposed since last month, presenting his guidelines as recommendations.
+Trump, who played down the coronavirus threat in its early stages, had been pressing to restart idled businesses as soon as May 1, at first declaring "total" authority to do so and branding governors who resisted his approach, many of them Democrats, as "mutineers."
+STATE CONTROL AND TESTING

-While the guidelines called for a phased-in, science-based strategy in keeping with the advice of leading health authorities, the plan hinges on widespread testing that many governors say remains beyond reach due to failings of the Trump administration to ever launch such an effort.
-Trump has insisted it was up to the states to ramp up such testing.
+In the end Trump acknowledged it was up to the governors to decide when and how to relax the restrictions they themselves had imposed since last month, presenting new federal guidelines on Thursday as recommendations.
+While the guidelines call for a phased-in, science-based strategy in keeping with the advice of leading health experts, the plan hinges on widespread testing to gauge the scope of infections and how many people might have developed immunity to the virus.

-The United States has reported more coronavirus cases than any other country, with nearly 690,000 known infections as of Friday, including more than 35,300 deaths.
-'PASSING THE BUCK'
+At a White House briefing on Friday, Trump's coronavirus task force members, through statements and graphics, pushed back against criticism from some governors and lawmakers that limited testing ability is impeding the country's return to normalcy.
+"We believe today that we have the capacity in the United States to do a sufficient amount of testing for states to move into phase one in the time and manner that they deem appropriate," Vice President Mike Pence told reporters.

-Cuomo countered on Friday that the federal government was foisting that responsibility on the states without providing necessary financial resources.
+Cuomo argued earlier that the Trump administration was foisting responsibility for a massive testing program on the states without providing necessary financial resources.
 "Is there any funding so I can do these things that you want us to do?
 No. That is passing the buck without passing the bucks," Cuomo said.

-While Cuomo was still speaking to reporters in Albany, New York, Trump in Washington took to Twitter to criticize Cuomo, whose state has the highest number of confirmed cases and deaths.
-"Governor Cuomo should spend more time 'doing' and less time 'complaining'.
-Get out there and get the job done.
-Stop talking!"
-Trump's post said.

-"We built you thousands of hospital beds that you didn't need or use, gave large numbers of Ventilators that you should have had, and helped you with ... testing that you should be doing."
-"How many times do you want me to say 'thank you,' but I'm saying 'thank you' for doing your job," Cuomo said when a reporter at the briefing told him about Trump's tweets.
-"This was your role as president."
+Even as Cuomo was addressing reporters, Trump immediately took to Twitter in Washington to fire back, saying he "should spend more time 'doing' and less time 'complaining.'"
+Trump struck a more conciliatory tone during the White House briefing.
+Asked about criticism leveled at him earlier in the day by Washington state Governor Jay Inslee, a Democrat who accused Trump of "fomenting domestic rebellion" with his "LIBERATE" tweets, the president demurred.

+Trump denied he was suggesting that Michigan, Minnesota and Virginia lift their stay-at-home orders altogether, but added, "I think elements of what they've done are too much."
+Of the protesters, Trump said, "These are people expressing their views."
+He added, "They seem to be very responsible to me. ...
+But they've been treated a little bit rough."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)